Rakitzis45/cli-project/README.md

 # NFL standings checker
 NFL standings checker is a CLI application that uses Ruby.
+It scrapes information from https://www.nfl.com/standings/conference/2020/reg/

 ## Introduction
-NFL standings checker is a simple way to find up to date standings for the 2020 NFL season.
+NFL standings checker is a simple way to find up to date standings in the 2020 NFL season.
 It also is able to retrieve general information about the each team in the league.

 ## Technologies
 Ruby 2.61